Ekito/MapTracker-Android/README.md

 `LOC_MIN_TIME` is the minimum time interval for location updates, in milliseconds. `LOC_MIN_DIST` is the minimum distance interval for location updates, in meters.
 Play with these two values for your use case.

+## Foreground updates only

+Note that this app only track the location when the app is in foreground for performance concerns.
+For background updates, see [Little Fluffy location library](http://code.google.com/p/little-fluffy-location-library/).

 Please [let us know](https://github.com/Ekito/MapTracker-Android/issues) if you find any issues.